IBM-Blockchain-Archive/connectathon/README.md

   ```
   ls
   ```
-  This should display the marbles directory:
+  This should display the `marbles` directory:
   ```bash
   README.md                       marbles.yml
   docker-compose-no-cdb.yml       mycreds.json
   marbles.sh                      peer.yml
   ```
   Now, execute the `marbles.sh` shell script.
-This script will pull the dependent Fabric images from [Docker Hub](https://hub.docker.com/u/connectathon/) and spin up two containers - one for your endorsing peer, and one for the marbles Node.js application.
+This script will pull the dependent fabric images from [Docker Hub](https://hub.docker.com/u/connectathon/) and spin up two containers - one for your endorsing peer, and one for the marbles Node.js application.
 This process takes a few minutes, during which you will see the various images being downloaded and extracted onto your local machine.
 The `enrollID` and `enrollSecret`